daddydrac/-Subscription-Customer-or-Regular-Customer/README.md

 ## Customer behavior predictions: Subscription based customer or regular customer?

-ML with TensorFlow: This is valuable to companies like Pandora or Amazon that offer free and monthly/yearly subscreiptions to services and deliveries.
+ML with TensorFlow: This is valuable to companies like Pandora or Amazon that offer free and monthly/yearly subscriptions to services and deliveries.

 ### Highlights